thosgood/this-weeks-finds/markdown/201-250/week247.md

 So, we get some linear operators from functions... but not all!
 We only get operators whose matrices have exactly a single 1 in each column, the rest of the entries being 0.
-That's because a function f: X \to Y sends each element of X to a single element of Y.
+That's because a function f\colon  X \to  Y sends each element of X to a single element of Y.

 This is very limiting.
 We can do better if we get operators from